smdas205/ecommerce-data-pipeline/README.md

 A project to implement data engineering concepts

-Purpose: To ingest, process and analyze data logs from e-commerce websites.
+Purpose: To ingest, process and analyze data logs from e-commerce logs.

 Softwares used:
 Programming Languages: Python, SQL